Andrew Tremlett: Early life and education

 Tremlett was born on 9 March 1964.
-His father is Tony Tremlett, who is a retired Church of England priest and former Archdeacon.
+His father is Tony Tremlett, who was a Church of England priest and former archdeacon.
 From 1975 to 1982, he was educated at Plymouth College, a private school in Plymouth, Devon.
 He then matriculated into Pembroke College, Cambridge to study classics.
 He graduated from the University of Cambridge with a Bachelor of Arts (BA) degree in 1986; as per tradition, his BA was promoted to a Cambridge Master of Arts (MA Cantab) degree in 1990.

-In 1986, Tremlett began training for ordination at Wycliffe Hall, Oxford, an Anglican theological college in the evangelical tradition.
+In 1986, Tremlett began training for ordination at Wycliffe Hall, Oxford, a theological college in the Evangelical Anglicanism tradition.
 During this time, he also studied theology at The Queen's College, Oxford, and graduated from the University of Oxford with a BA degree in 1988; as per tradition, his BA was promoted to an MA (Oxon) in 1995.
 He was awarded the Pusey and Ellerton Senior Prize which is awarded to "candidates whose performance in Biblical Hebrew the examiners judge to be of sufficient merit".

-During his career as an ordained minister, Tremlett has continued to study.
+During his ordained ministry, Tremlett has continued to study.
 In 1996, he graduated from the University of Exeter with a Master of Philosophy (MPhil) degree.
 He studied patristics, and his thesis was titled "Metaphors of Salvation in the Soteriology of Origen of Alexandria".
 In 2003, he completed a Postgraduate Certificate in Church School Education (PGCE) at the University of Liverpool.